Kropackova/ManastormGroupFinder/README.txt

 Send me those two outputs and the fix is immediate.

 INSTALL
+The folder must be named exactly ManastormGroupFinder, no version number and no -main suffix.
+Rename it first if yours has one.
 Copy the ManastormGroupFinder folder into
    <game folder>\Interface\AddOns\ManastormGroupFinder
 so that ManastormGroupFinder.toc sits directly inside it.
 Then /reload or